Henrique Medina: Career

 In his youth, Medina had spent vacations in his family's house in the suburbs of Marinhas, located in the municipality of Esposende.
-In 1974, at the age of 73 he returned to Esposende to live, and to paint portraits of rural life.
+In 1974, at the age of 73, he returned to Esposende to live, paint portraits of rural life.
 Today, the secondary school of Esposende is named "Escola Secundária Henrique Medina" (Secondary School Henrique Medina) in his honour.

 The largest collection of his works is in Braga, at the Medina Museum, and is composed of 50 oil paintings and drawings.